MdoubleA/ElixirChatApp/README.md

 # Socialnetwork

-Learning Elixir, Phoenix, and their integration with other tools by building things.
+Exploring Elixir, Machine Learning, and their integration by building a messaging app.

 ## Installation